 - Students’ ideas and opinions are elicited, heard, and taken seriously.

-- Time for free play gives students a chance to develop social and cooperative skills and to chose their own activities with peers.
+- Time for free play gives students a chance to develop social and cooperative skills and to choose their own activities with peers.

 Learning how to get along